freenas/freenas-docs/userguide/jails.rst

     the jail.
 Typically, the user and group names are similar to the application name.
 Also, the UID and GID are usually the same as the port number used by the service.

+    A *media* user and group (GID 8675309) are part of the base system.
+Having applications run as this group or user makes it possible to share storage between multiple applications in a single jail, between multiple jails, or even between the host and jails.

 #.
 On the %brand% system, create a user account and group account
     that match the user and group names used by the application in